EugeneKorshenko/subkit-microservice/docs/roadmap.md

 ----

 * Completed
-  * JavaScript and JSON in every component
+  * JavaScript and JSON for every component
-  * Ultra fast Key/Value Storage with JavaScript/JSON query engine
+  * Ultra fast key/value storage queryable by a JavaScript/JSON engine
-  * Event-Driven: easily listen for changes in the data to trigger view updates
+  * Event-Driven: listen easily to changes inside stored data and trigger view updates
-  * RESTful API with interactive API DOC
+  * RESTful API with intuitive and interactive API documentation
-  * Secure sandboxed JavaScript custom code execution engine
+  * Secure sandboxed JavaScript execution engine for custom code
-  * Flexible cron based JavaScript Task-scheduler
+  * Flexible cron based JavaScript task scheduler
-  * Event-Sourcing for state change tracking and time based data correlation
+  * Eventsourcing for state change tracking and time based data correlation
   * Usage statistics and analysics
-  * Heardbeat monitoring
+  * Heartbeat monitoring
-  * All components are build in.
-Subkit is self contained with a minimal deploy effort.
+  * All components are built-in.
+Subkit is self contained with a minimal effort when it comes to deploy scenarios
   * Flexible, npm-based plugin system in case you need more capability
   * JavaScript SDK